Mesolatido/discord-js-bot-guide/getting-started/the-long-version.md

 This might go beyond saying but I'll say it anyway: You can't just start shoving bot code in notepad.exe and expect it to work.
 In order to use discord.js you will need a couple of things installed.
 At the very least:

- - Get Node.js.
+ - Get Node.js version 6.X (earlier versions are not supported).
 [Download for windows](https://nodejs.org/en/download/) or if you're on a linux distro, via [package manager](https://nodejs.org/en/download/package-manager/).
  - Get an actual code editor.
 Don't use notepad or notepad++, they are not sufficient.
 [VS Code](https://www.visualstudio.com/en-us/products/code-vs.aspx) , [Sublime Text 3](https://www.sublimetext.com/3) and [Atom](https://atom.io/) are often recommended.

 > An alternative: [c9.io](https://c9.io/).
 I personally appreciate c9.io as it's a full VPS with a great editor (Ace) and installing node, discord.js and all dependencies, then running the bot, is easy.
 You can't host it there, but you can certainly develop there. *This is not an endorsement*.